If you’re looking for digital marketing reporting software that’s both powerful and free, look no further than Google’s Data Studio.

 You can create scorecards for almost any metric you want to showcase.

-I recommend arranging them in order of importance (KPIs like conversion data towards the beginning, traffic data toward the end).
+I recommend arranging them in order of importance (KPIs like conversion data toward the beginning, traffic data toward the end).

 Add comparison metrics, and adjust the color in the Style panel (shown below) so an increase in a metric like CPC doesn’t have a green “up” arrow.